-Not all scheduling optimization software is created equal.
+Not all field service appointment scheduling software is created equal.

 A recent ad on the radio from a cable provider touted their ability to provide service within a 2 hour appointment window.
 This timeframe is certainly more advantageous than having to wait at home for 4 hours or longer to get someone to your home for service.
 The result is happier customers but only if the field service team can actually deliver on this promise.
 Let’s look at how a field service team can use the appointment window as a competitive advantage.